If you’d rather watch a video, Wrel gives a quick rundown in this one.

 700 Cortium, 1 banner per player.
 299 DBC to unlock.

 When powered by a nearby Silo, and after a sufficient charging time, can unleash devastating Orbital Strikes at nearby enemy positions.
-Targets inside No-Construction Zones can be designated, so Orbital Strikes can affect traditional fights too.
+Targets inside No-Construction Zones can not be designated.

 - Takes 2000 certs or 1500 DBG to unlock, and 3000 Cortium and ~40 seconds to build.